Auditing Cash Balance is probably one of the quick audit procedures.

 Example

-Assume the Client bank account is held with ABC bank, United States.
-Auditor directly sends the confirm to ABC Bank at US without confirming the respondent details with client.
+Assume the Client’s bank account is held with ABC Bank, United States.
+The auditor directly sends the confirmation to ABC Bank in the US without confirming the respondent details with the client.
 There was no reply from the banker.

-After discussion with the Client, the following is noted
+After a discussion with the Client, the following is noted

-So, confirmation should be addressed to the ABC Bank at Canada.
-The primary step before sending confirms is always check with your clients for appropriate respondent details even in case of recurring audits.
+So, confirmation should be addressed to the ABC Bank of Canada.
+The primary step before sending confirms is always to check with your clients for appropriate respondent details even in case of recurring audits.

 Here, the point to be noted is time and dollars spent.
-Generally, audit team need to complete the work within the 4 to 6 weeks from the period end.
-By the time auditor realize the confirmation is sent to incorrect respondent then it would have been already very late.
-It result in unnecessary trouble at the last moment.
+Generally, the audit team needs to complete the work within 4 to 6 weeks from the period end.
+By the time the auditor realizes the confirmation is sent to the incorrect respondent then it would have been already very late.
+It results in unnecessary trouble at the last moment.
 So, this is causing unnecessary extra costs and time.
 Therefore, consider the above two best practices while sending confirms to avoid any intermittent issues.

 Audit Procedures for Cash Conclusion:

-Cash and Bank balance are subject to inherent risk of being misappropriation.
-Its a general practice to test the cash balance by sending confirmations directly to the banks or financial institution which maintains the bank accounts.
+Cash and Bank balances are subject to the inherent risk of being misappropriated.
+It’s a general practice to test the cash balance by sending confirmations directly to the banks or financial institutions that maintain the bank accounts.
 Bank reconciliation statements are verified to test the reconciling items (outstanding checks and deposits in transit).
-Accurate cash and bank balances helps in making liquidity related decisions such as issuance of debt in case of less cash available or repayment in case of availability of excel cash.
+Accurate cash and bank balances help in making liquidity-related decisions such as issuance of debt in case of less cash available or repayment in case of availability of Excel cash.